twyststar/Code-forum/README.md

 3. Integration

 * Routes/components:
+  * Question model
+  * Answer model
     * Index route/html as home page, to display question-tile component and new-question component.
       * New-question component/html page for adding new question to model.
       * Question-tile component/html displayed on index to create linked list to specific Question.

     * Question route/html page as landing page for a specific question and it's interactions including adding new answers to question, edit and delete for both questions and answers.
       * Update-question component/html page for updating question.
       * Answer-tile component/html page for showing answers.
       * New-answer component/html page for adding new answers to a question.

 4. UX/UI
   * Include and modify bootstrap.